According to sports medicine expert, signs that can predict sudden death

 The latter is the most common cause of unexpected death of an athlete.
-During a competition or training, “it can affect any type of game,” says the expert.
+During a competition or training, “it can affect any type of game,” the expert says.
 It is secondary to heart disease, Usually secondary to coronary artery sclerosis of congenital etiology (in young people) or in older athletes.

 In many cases it is difficult to doubt that an athlete is at risk of sudden death.
-About 90% of them “occur in people who have some form of cardiac anomaly.” already present And that the majority do not show symptoms.”
+About 90% of them “occur in people who have some form of cardiac anomaly.” already present And that clinical symptoms are not present in most people.

 Pre-symptoms of sudden death